Data Extraction – Make Your Digital Documents Work for You

 Manual Data Entry

-Manual data entry involves human operators reading and inputting data from documents into digital systems.
-This method is often used for complex or unstructured documents where automation might not be feasible.
+Manual data entry involves human operators reading and inputting information from documents directly into digital systems.
+This method is often used when documents are too complex or inconsistent for automation.

 The Pros of Using Manual Data Entry:

-• High accuracy for complex documents: Human operators can accurately interpret and enter data, especially for varied and complex documents that may confuse automated systems.
+• High accuracy for complex documents: Human operators can accurately interpret and enter data, ensuring that important information is accurately captured.

 The Cons of Using Manual Data Entry:

-• Time-consuming and labor-intensive: This method requires significant time and effort, making it slower compared to automated methods.
-Each document must be carefully reviewed and entered by a human operator.
+• Time-consuming and labor-intensive: This method requires more time and effort than automated processes.
+Each document must be reviewed and entered manually by a trained operator.

 When is Manual Data Entry a Good Choice?